mr-lovalova/datapipeline/README.md

 1. **CLI flags** – anything you pass on the command line always wins, even if a value is already specified elsewhere.
-2. **Project run/build files** – `run.yaml` (or the selected file under
+2. **Project task files** – `kind: serve` specs (under `project.paths.tasks`) supply serve defaults; artifact tasks in the same directory drive `jerry build`.
-   `project.paths.run`) supplies serve defaults; artifact declarations referenced via `project.paths.build` do the same for `jerry build`.
    These only apply to the dataset that owns the config directory.
 3. **`jerry.yaml` command blocks** – settings under `jerry.serve` and
    `jerry.build` provide workspace-wide defaults for their respective commands.
 4. **`jerry.yaml.shared`** – shared fallbacks for visuals/progress/log-level